Dancbeunny98/LimitedCreative/README.md

   - Players are able to remove LC armor (The leather) if they shift-click on it.
       Progress - Unsure how to fix
-  - Cannot blacklist the placement of entities (i.e. minecarts, spawn eggs, etc)
+  - Cannot blacklist the placement of entities (i.e. minecarts, spawn eggs, etc) Progress - Will be implemented sometime this week